gauravdiwan89/dfe_ms_phylo_analysis/README.md

-# Phylogenetic analysis for DFE MS (Sane et al 2020)
+# Phylogenetic analysis for DFE MS (Sane et al 2022, PNAS)

 This repository contains the R script and files to reproduce the panels of Figure 5 (pre-Illustrator adjustments).
 The code also simulates the character histories for 11 enzymes in the main manuscript.